process-analytics/bpmn-visualization-addons/README.md

 ## 🔆 Presentation

-`bv-experimental-add-ons` offers new functionalities to [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) in the form of add-ons.
+`bpmn-visualization-addons` offers new functionalities to [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) in the form of addons.

-`bv-experimental-add-ons` is being actively developed.
+`bpmn-visualization-addons` is being actively developed.
 Before the release of version `1.0.0`, there may be some breaking changes.

 <!--